 Pour the mixture evenly over the bread cubes, pressing down slightly to make sure all the cubes are soaked.

 Bake in a 350 degree oven for about 45-50 minutes until the custard is set and no longer liquid in the centre.

 Cool completely before removing it from the pans and chilling completely in the fridge for several hours or overnight.

-When serving, lice the cold bread pudding in about 1 inch thick slices.
+When serving, slice the cold bread pudding in about 1 inch thick slices.